 Published by suzgochingati

 Suzgo Chingati is one of Malawi's most loved Blogger and Content Writer.
 He enjoys anything related to Travel and Tourism.
-His fascination for blogging started whilst in Asia when he realised that the Western media rarely tells positive stories about Africa.
+His fascination for blogging started whilst in Asia when he realised that the true African story can only be told by Africans.
 View all posts by suzgochingati